LeonardoFurtado/LeonardoFurtado/README.md

 ### I'm a Computer Science student at UFPA focused in Software Engineering and Web Development.

-- 🌱 I’m currently learning everything.
+- 🌱 I’m currently learning about React and Frontend technologies
 - 👯 I’m looking to collaborate with Python projects
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects, become a fullstack developer.
 - 📫 How to reach me: srleonardofurtado@gmail.com
 - 😄 Pronouns: He/Him/Bro